TERADA-DANTE/Inferno/Readme.md

 Terada Dante's original discord youtube music bot.
 This is 100% free and open source.
 Feedbacks are always welcome.

 # Installation for Developers
-🔰 You should have your own discord bot
+🔰 You should have your own discord bot by customizing Inferno
 1. Clone this respository
 2. Make `config.json` in root(Please refer to the .gitignore)
 3. npm install